mccanne/sharkfest/README.md

 My early feedback from smart people...

-> Steve... the world doesn't need another data model
+> Steve... the world doesn't need another data model.

-> Steve... the world ESPECIALLY doesn't need another query language
+> Steve... the world ESPECIALLY doesn't need another query language.
+Use SQL.

+> Steve... no one cares about your tech.
+What problem are you solving?

-* I couldn't really articulate it, but I felt there was a there there.
+* I couldn't really articulate yet, but I felt we were onto something.
+* I was stubborn and persevered.
 * We're just getting to the point where we can rationalize it all...

 In the meantime, we have good practical validation that this approach is